Large-Scale Multiple Testing of Composite Null Hypotheses Under Heteroskedasticity: Heteroskedasticty adjusted multiple testing procedure for composite null hypotheses

+Equation \eqref{eq:npmle} is a convex optimization problem that can be solved, relatively efficiently, using solvers, such as MOSEK \citep{mosek}.
+We provide those details in Section \ref{sec:npmleb_details} of the supplement.
+In this article, however, we take a different approach and estimate $\bm w_j$s using a density matching technique, which involves minimizing the average squared error loss between $\tilde{f}(x_i|\sigma_i)$ and a pilot estimate of the true marginal density ${f}(x_i\mid\sigma_i)$ with respect to the $\bm w_j$s.
+We first describe our approach and then discuss its advantage over Problem \eqref{eq:npmle}.}

-However, the density ${f}(x_i\mid\sigma_i)$ in Equation \eqref{eq:opt_oracle} is not known in practice and estimating it directly from the data is difficult as we only have one pair of observation $(X_i,\sigma_i)$ for estimating each density.
+\red{If $f(x_i|\sigma_i)$ were known, the proposed density matching technique would involve the following minimization problem with respect to the $\bm w_j$s: } However, ${f}(x_i\mid\sigma_i)$s in Problem \eqref{eq:opt_oracle} are not known in practice and estimating them directly from the data is difficult as we only have one pair of observation $(X_i,\sigma_i)$ for estimating each density.
 Recently, \cite{fu2022heteroscedasticity} consider a heteroskedasticity adjusted bivariate kernel density estimator $\hat{\varphi}^m(x,\sigma_i)$ for ${f}(x\mid\sigma_i)$ where